 You are here

 Students, faculty, and staff are responsible for maintaining a proper learning environment at Wentworth.
-All students are required to abide by the Student Code of Conduct, the Wentworth Creed and all published Wentworth policies and procedures to satisfy the general requirements for graduation with regard to their character.
+All students are required to abide by the Student Code of Conduct, the Wentworth Creed, and all published Wentworth policies and procedures to satisfy the general requirements for graduation about their character.
 All instances of academic dishonesty and misconduct will be considered violations of this requirement.
 Wentworth takes violations of academic honesty and cases of academic misconduct very seriously.
-Sanctions include, but are not limited to: a reduced grade for the assignment, a grade of “0” for the assignment, “F” for the course, removal from a course, Institute suspension or Institute expulsion.
+Sanctions include, but are not limited to: a reduced grade for the assignment, a grade of “0” for the assignment, “F” for the course, removal from a course, Institute suspension, or Institute expulsion.

 Cheating can be manifested in many forms, including:

 - speaking to, or collaborating with, another person without permission during an exam;